 Pursuant to Section 2-14-072 of the Municipal Code of Chicago, a recipient of an administrative notice of violation issued by the City of Chicago for the below listed sections of the Municipal Code of Chicago shall have the option to plead liable and tender the fine amount by mail, as indicated on the administrative notice of violation, in lieu of personal appearance at the scheduled hearing date.
-Said mail-in adjudication is limited to the following sections of:
+Such payment shall constitute respondent’s waiver of the hearing.
+This rule is limited to the following sections of;

 -the Municipal Code of Chicago: